-Streaming soundscapes from around the city using iPhones
+Streaming urban soundscapes city with iPhones

 Tools: iPhones, Icecast